timescale/docs/timescaledb/contribute-to-docs.md

 ### V

 *Vanilla PostgreSQL*
 : Do not use.
-If you want to diffrentiate between regular PostgreSQL tables, and tables that contain time-series, use "standard PostgreSQL".
+If you want to differentiate between regular PostgreSQL tables, and tables that contain time-series, use "standard PostgreSQL".

 &#10060; "You can also create services that run vanilla PostgreSQL."